 Since the events of 9/11, the vast majority of Americans say have expressed this support with countless bumper stickers, yellow ribbons and other visible icons.
 But what does it really mean to “support our troops”?
 How can the average American give real meaning to those three simple words?

-By signing the Code of Support, we can show veterans and their families that we pledge to give them our full support and will share the responsibility for defending our freedom.
+By signing the Code of Support, we can show service members, veterans and their families that we pledge to give them our full support and we will share the responsibility for defending America's freedom.

 Sign up for our Newsletter!